 Foreign currency risk

-SIG has a number of overseas businesses whose revenues and costs are denominated in the currencies of the countries in which the operations are located.
-48% of SIG's 2015 continuing revenues (2014: 51%) were in foreign currencies, being primarily Euros and Polish Zloty.
+SIG has a number of overseas businesses, the revenues and costs of which are denominated in the currencies of the countries where the operations are located.
+52% of SIG's 2016 continuing revenues (2015: 48%) were in foreign currencies, being primarily Euros and Polish Zloty.
 Less than 2% of SIG's sales and purchases are cross-currency.
 When cross-currency transactions occur, it is SIG's policy to eliminate currency exposure at that time through forward currency contracts, if the exposure is considered to be material.

 SIG faces a translation risk in respect of the local currencies of its primary foreign operations, principally being Euro and Polish Zloty sales and profits.
 SIG does not hedge the income statement translational risk arising from these income streams.

 SIG also faces a translation risk from the US Dollar in respect of interest on its private placement borrowings.
-This risk has been eliminated through the use of cross currency swaps, which swap the US dollar private placement debt into Sterling.
+This risk has been eliminated through the use of cross-currency swaps, which swap the US Dollar private placement debt into Euros.

 The Consolidated Balance Sheet of the Group is inherently at risk from movements in the Sterling value of its net investments in foreign businesses and the Sterling value of its foreign currency net debt.